wlswotmd/gef/FAQ.md

 ## Can you please add this feature? / I don't like the XXX, so please fix it.
 I will consider it, so please report it on the issue page.
 But this is a personal development, so I have the final say.
 I appreciate your understanding.

+## Is there any information that should be provided when reporting?
+You will need a screenshot or a copy of the terminal string when the problem occurred.
+In addition, I am glad if there are the results of the `version` command and `arch-info` command.

 ## Is it okay to fork and modify?
 Yes.
 However, please follow the license.